Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Costs removed from the consumer are part of service consumption.
 - [ ] Costs imposed on the consumer are costs of service utility.
 - [x] Costs removed from the consumer are part of the value proposition.
-- [ ] Costs imposed on the consumer are costs of service warranty.
+- [ ] Costs imposed on the consumer are costs of service Warranty.

 **[⬆ Back to Top](#table-of-contents)**